mahika-c/wikipedia_webscraper/README.md

        parsing the HTML to standardize the match.
 We assume there are no spelling typos in the user query.
 If the award name can't be found, "Invalid input" is printed.

 - Q6 - Only existent alma mater fields should count for actor/actress education.
-(See Ed post #339) Also, as per Ed post #354, we can assume only current categories are used for input.
+Also, we can assume only current categories are used for input.
-As per Ed post #270, we assume the categories are related to people specifically, like Best Director/Actor/etc.
+We assume the categories are related to people specifically, like Best Director/Actor/etc.
 If there is a tie, one of the correct answers is printed.
 If the alma mater is not clearly listed under the Education, we skip them.
 I wanted to clearly print each year's winner/nominee names as well as their education/alma mater printed underneath